Weatherbury Farm Grain Tracker

 At the 2022 Washington County Fair, both the sheaf of Gehl Oats and the jar of Gehl Oats won 1st place.

 For an illustrated explanation of how Weatherbury grains become flour (and how Gehl hull-less Oats become rolled oats), visit the from seed to flour page.

 Gehl is the first bald-seeded hulless oat; the hull threshes free from the oat groat which means it can be rolled “live” rather than being steamed prior to rolling.

 Products from Gehl Hull-less Oats

-After we harvest our oats, they are triple-cleaned and rolled, with none of the processing used in producing commercial rolled oats.
-Thus, Weatherbury Rolled Oats and Weatherbury Oat Groats have their natural vitality, nutrients and flavor.
+After we harvest our oats, they are triple-cleaned and rolled or milled, with none of the processing used in producing commercial rolled oats.
+Thus, Weatherbury Rolled Oats, Whole Oat Flour and Weatherbury Oat Groats have their natural vitality, nutrients and flavor.

 Health benefits of Oats

 Oats are incredibly nutritious.
 They are a good source of carbs and fiber and are loaded with important vitamins, minerals and antioxidants.
 Additionally, oats contain a beta-glucan, a fiber found to be very eﬀective in lowering cholesterol.
 Oats also have avenanthramides, an antioxidant unique to oats, which may help protect blood vessels from the damaging eﬀects of LDL cholesterol and keep blood pressure low.